ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

     ```
         1. The latest number of scf cycles is shown after each scf cycle.
         2. The latest number of relaxation steps is shown after each relaxation step.
 Here, a relaxation step is called a "bfgs step" in our calculation.
 This is just the name of our relaxation algorithm.
-        3. The forces on each atom is almost zero.
+        3. The components of the force on each atom are almost zero.
-        4. The total number of scf cycles is 18, and the number of relaxations steps taken is 15.
-Note that there tends to be more scf cycles than relaxations steps in geometrical optimisation.
+        4. The total number of scf cycles is 18, and the number of relaxation steps taken is 15.
-        5. Final atomic coordinates
+        5. Atomic coordinates of the relaxed structure.

     ??? success "What is the equilibrium bond length?"
         By taking the difference between the $z$-coordinates of atoms 2 and 1, the bond length is found to be 1.10 Å. The experimental value is 1.09 Å so this is in good agreement.
 You can check that all the bond lengths are the same.

-The animation below visualises the displacement of the atoms during the relaxation.
+The animation below visualises the motion of the atoms during the relaxation.
 You can clearly see how in the first step, the top hydrogen atom is pushed away from the carbon atom.
-In the rest of the steps, all atoms vibrate until they reach their equilibrium position.
 ![rel_gif](./ch4.gif){width=400}

 !!! note "Interlude"